- NDIS (National Disability Insurance Scheme)

 Whatever Home Care Package level you have, Case Management and Care Co-ordination by experienced professionals provides a more holistic approach in any care plan.
 This ensures that the in-home supports in place meet all current needs, achieve all goals and address any changing needs over time.

 Our consultants provide our clients with all available options at every stage.

-As not-for-profit providers, Prahran Mission is able to genuinely minimise our costs to clients without having to compromise the quality of the service.
+As not-for-profit providers, Uniting Prahran is able to genuinely minimise our costs to clients without having to compromise the quality of the service.
 Our promise to our clients is to provide the very best level of care available.
 To do this we:

 - are totally flexible to meet the individual needs and requests of every client

 - provide every client with all possible options available to them

 - treat all clients as partners, with respect and total transparency